rshipp/ahk-libs/README.md

 ## README!
 Please note that, because this repo makes heavy use of git 'submodules', downloading a zip or tarball is not useful.
-Instead, please run
+Instead, if you wish to have access to all the libs included in this repo, please run:

     git clone git://github.com/george2/ahk-libs.git
     git submodule update --init --recursive
     git submodule update --remote --merge

-if you wish to have access to all the libs included in this repo.

-## Included:
+## Included
 So far, the included libs are (in no particular order):
 * The 'ahkstdlib' collection, in its entirety (see http://www.autohotkey.com/forum/viewtopic.php?t=54996)